 The number one piece of advice is to insure for catastrophic events - those things that can wipe out a person or family - such as death, disability, critical illness and insurance on your home.
 Use a health spending account to pay for your planned and unplanned health and dental bills.
 Never buy into a health and dental 'insurance' plan - these plans will consume the resources you could have used to simply pay your bills as they come due.
 Save the money you would otherwise pay in a health and dental premium in a bank account each month and use it to pay your health & dental bills.
 As an incorporated business owner, use a health spending account to reduce the cost of your health and dental bills.

-On December 11, 2018, Dan Gillis will be a featured guest on the first episode of The Small Business Mastermind, a podcast by Olympia Benefits Inc. This episode will take a comprehensive look into insurance for small businesses, answering frequently asked questions and avoiding common pitfalls.
-Be sure to tune in.
+On the first episode off the Small Business Mastermind podcast, Dan Gillis is a featured guest.
+This episode takes a comprehensive look into insurance for small businesses, answering frequently asked questions and avoiding common pitfalls.
+To access this episode, click the link below.